New Kids on the Block: 2013–2023: 10, Thankful, and Battle of Boston with New Edition

-In December 2017, they released an expanded version of the EP titled Thankful (Unwrapped), now including the Target-only track "We Were Here" (featuring DMX) as well as three newly-recorded holiday songs, their first new material of holiday music in 28 years.
+In December 2017, they released an expanded version of the EP entitled Thankful (Unwrapped), now including the Target-only track "We Were Here" (featuring DMX) as well as three newly recorded holiday songs, their first new material of holiday music in 28 years.
 Additionally, they announced a short-film documentary filmed during their summer tour will be released on December 9.

-In October 2018, New Kids announced their MixTape Tour, which would include 1990s stars such as Salt-N-Pepa, Naughty by Nature, Debbie Gibson, and Tiffany.
+In October 2018, New Kids announced their MixTape Tour, which would include 1980s and 1990s stars such as Salt-N-Pepa, Naughty by Nature, Debbie Gibson, and Tiffany.
 It was to run from May 2, 2019, in Cincinnati, Ohio, through July 14 in Hollywood, Florida.
 On December 13, 2018, New Kids announced they would perform at Dick Clark's New Year's Rockin' Eve 2019 in Times Square.

-On March 2, 2019, New Kids released a new music video "Boys in the Band (Boy Band Anthem)", which included cameos from Lance Bass, Debbie Gibson, Naughty by Nature, Ricky Bell, Michael Bivins, and Ronnie DeVoe of New Edition.
-It also included shout outs and easter eggs to several boybands throughout the years: The Osmonds, Jackson 5, New Edition, Boyz II Men, Bell Biv DeVoe, Backstreet Boys, B2K, 98°, LFO, Menudo, JLS, O-Town, BTS, *NSYNC, One Direction, Take That, Westlife, as well as New Kids themselves.
+On March 2, 2019, New Kids released a new music video "Boys in the Band (Boy Band Anthem)", which included cameos from Lance Bass, Debbie Gibson, Naughty by Nature, as well as Ricky Bell, Michael Bivins, and Ronnie DeVoe of New Edition.
+It also included shout outs and easter eggs to several boy bands throughout the years: The Osmonds, Jackson 5, New Edition, Boyz II Men, Bell Biv DeVoe, Backstreet Boys, B2K, 98°, LFO, Menudo, JLS, O-Town, BTS, NSYNC, One Direction, Take That, and Westlife, as well as New Kids themselves.

 On May 2, 2019, the Mixtape Tour began in Cincinnati, Ohio, with New Kids as the headliners.
 Other performers on the tour include Salt-N-Pepa, Debbie Gibson, Tiffany, and Naughty by Nature.
 In 2020, during the COVID-19 pandemic, NKOTB released the single "House Party" which peaked at number five on Billboard's Digital Songs chart.
 The song featured Naughty by Nature, Boyz II Men, Big Freedia and Jordin Sparks.
 On August 6, 2021, New Kids on the Block played a concert at Fenway Park in Boston with special guest Bell Biv Devoe and surprise guest D-Nice, as well as Joey's son Griffin McIntyre.

 On March 3, 2022, NKOTB uploaded the music video "Bring Back the Time", which features Salt-N-Pepa, Rick Astley, and En Vogue.
 Directed by John Asher, the video parodies 1980s music videos such as Journey's "Separate Ways (Worlds Apart)", Devo's "Whip It", A Flock of Seagulls' "I Ran (So Far Away)", Talking Heads' "Once in a Lifetime", Twisted Sister's "We're Not Gonna Take It", Robert Palmer's "Addicted to Love", Billy Idol's "Flesh for Fantasy", Madonna's "Vogue", Duran Duran's "Rio", Toni Basil's "Mickey", Art of Noise featuring Max Headroom's "Paranoimia", and Michael Jackson's "Beat It".